Discover the characteristics and potential of the supercomputers that make up the National Advanced Computing Network (RNCA).

 Bob

-Inaugurated in July 2019, after being installed at the REN datacentre in Riba d'Ave in Minho, Bob enabled a tenfold increase in national computing capacity and was provided by the University of Austin, under a partnership involving the University of Minho and the FCT.
-Operated by the Minho Advanced Computing Centre (MACC), with support from the FCT, the Bob will soon be replaced by the future supercomputer Deucalion, a change that will involve an increase in computing capacity by about 40 times.
-Co-funded by the partnership EuroHPC JU, the Deucalion will have a maximum performance of 10 Petaflops or 10 million billion calculations per second, based on part of the same ARM technology of what is considered the fastest supercomputer in the world: the Fugaku.
+Inaugurated in July 2019, after being installed in the REN data center in Riba d'Ave in Minho, Bob allowed a tenfold increase in national computing capacity, having been provided by the University of Austin, under a partnership that involved the University of Minho and FCT.
+Operated by the Minho Advanced Computing Centre (MACC), with support from the FCT, Bob will soon be replaced by the future supercomputer Deucalion, a change that will increase computing capacity by about 40 times.
+Co-financed by the partnership EuroHPC JU, Deucalion will have a maximum performance of 10 Petaflops or 10 million billion calculations per second, based on part of the same ARM technology as what is considered the fastest supercomputer in the world: Fugaku.

 Navigator